-According to existing regulations, when the Company distributing distributable earnings, it shall set aside to special reserve, from the profit/loss of the current period and the undistributed earnings from the previous period, an amount equal to "other net deductions from shareholders' equity for the current fiscal year, provided that if the company has already set aside special reserve in the first-time adoption of the IFRS, it shall set aside supplemental special reserve based on the difference between the amount already set aside and other net deductions from shareholders' equity, the amount reversed may be distributed from the special reserve.
+According to existing regulations, when the Company distributing distributable earnings, it shall set aside to special reserve, from the profit/loss of the current period and the undistributed earnings from the previous period, an amount equal to "other net deductions from shareholders' equity for the current fiscal year, provided that if the company has already set aside special reserve in the first-time adoption of the IFRS, it shall set aside supplemental special reserve based on the difference between the amount already set aside and other net deductions from shareholders' equity.
+For any subsequent reversal of other net deductions from shareholders' equity, the amount reversed may be distributed from the special reserve.

-The distribution of earnings and dividends for 2022 and 2021 were approved by the board of directors held on 24 March 2023 and the stockholders' meeting held on 31 May 2022, respectively.
+The distribution of earnings and dividends for 2022 and 2021 were approved by the stockholders' meeting held on 29 May 2023 and 31 May 2022, respectively.
 The details of distribution are as follows:

-Appropriation of of earnings Dividend per share 2022 2021 2022 2021 Legal reserve \$56,476 \$58,258 Special reserve (Reversal) (\$28,066) \$13,035 - Cash dividend for the first half of the year \$240,901 \$240,901 \$3.00 \$3.00 Cash dividend for the second half of the year \$401,502 \$240,901 \$5.00 \$3.00
+Appropriation of of earnings Dividend per share 2022(Note) 2021 2022 2021 Legal reserve \$56,476 \$58,258 Special reserve (Reversal) (\$28,066) \$13,035 - Cash dividend for the first half of the year \$240,901 \$240,901 \$3.00 \$3.00 Cash dividend for the second half of the year \$401,502 \$240,901 \$5.00 \$3.00